-Must meet 1-4 and at least one of 5, 6, 7 or 8:
+Must meet 1-6 and at least one of 7, 8, 9 or 10:

-- 1. A DSM diagnosis of substance use disorder with withdrawal, which is the primary focus of active daily detoxification treatment. - 2.
+- 1. A DSM diagnosis of substance use disorder with withdrawal, which is the primary focus of active daily withdrawal management treatment. - 2.
 The treatment is not primarily social, custodial, interpersonal, domiciliary or respite care. - 3.
+Family/support system coordination as evidenced by contact with family to discuss current treatment and support needed to continue and maintain treatment at lower levels of care.

-For members receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home. - 4.
-There is documentation that the member has accepted a scheduled follow-up appointment with a licensed behavioral health practitioner within seven days of discharge - 5.
+- 4. If a member is receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home. - 5.
+There is documentation that the member has accepted a scheduled follow-up appointment with a licensed behavioral health practitioner within seven days of discharge - 6.
+There is documentation that frequent attempts are made to secure timely access to all current and post-discharge treatment resources and housing (including alternative contingency plans) needed to adequately support timely movement to the next appropriate lower level of care. - 7.
 Must have at least three persistent, medically significant objective withdrawal signs, including: - a.
-Temperature > 100 degrees
+Temperature $\geq$ 100 degrees - b.

-- b.
 Pulse > 100 at rest and BP > 140/90 - c.
 Hyperreflexia - d.
 Noticeable, paroxysmal diaphoresis at rest - e.
 Mild to moderate tremor at rest, as observed in outstretched arms